igorskyflyer/igorskyflyer/activities.md

 # 📋 Activities

-> This document serves as an archive of major activities over the years regarding _Igor Dimitrijević's_ (`igorskyflyer`) open-source commitment and contributions.
+> This document serves as an archive of major activities over the years regarding _Igor Dimitrijević's_ (`igorskyflyer`) technical journey, open-source commitment, and contributions.

 <br>